-The originality of the Faculty of Philosophy and Human Sciences is to coordinate a canonical department and a set of distinct university institutes, thus guiding two lines of research:
+The originality of the Faculty of Philosophy, Psychology and Education is to coordinate a canonical department and a set of distinct university institutes, thus guiding two lines of research:

 - Philosophy and Christianity,

 - Philosophy, Ethics, Life Sciences, and Human Sciences.